 For the Children’s Sake by Susan Schaeffer Macaulay is a book that may change the way you think about education.
-Susan Schaeffer Macaulay, daughter of Francis and Edith Schaeffer, draws from the works of Charlotte Mason to describe education from the foundations up emphasizing a “joyous adventure and celebration of life, as well as a solid preparation for living.”
+Susan Schaeffer Macaulay, daughter of Francis and Edith Schaeffer, draws from the works of Charlotte Mason to describe education from the foundations up, emphasizing a:

 When I first read this book well over a decade ago, it had an enormous impact on our home.
 I suddenly realized that the workbooks, and textbooks, and scopes, and sequences, and quizzes, and tests — no matter how important or good — were not the point.
 Opening up a child’s head and dumping things in was not an education.
 Education was life and life was education.

 Those of us who choose to develop our own styles will find this book particularly helpful in providing a rich learning environment that respects the individuality of each child.

 Charlotte Mason taught that the Christian world view, properly applied, produces an atmosphere in which the child is accepted just as he is.
 He does not have to prove himself, pass a test, or show particular talent.
 He is valuable and unique.
 He is loved by God, valued and respected by Him.
 His mind is not looked down upon; he flourishes in the invigorating atmosphere of sharing truly worth-while interests with people who like him as a person.
 His own ideas and choices count.
 There is an atmosphere of hope and sure expectations….
 The atmosphere is stimulating because there is a common bond, too, in the area of enjoying knowledge….
 I would rather my child had a limited curriculum and access to limited educational resources, and yet learned by basking in the atmosphere of someone who had true pleasure in the books that were pursued, than that he should go to some well-equipped and soulless situation where, theoretically, he could ‘learn’ at optimum speed.